 Our registered office address is: 20-22 Wenlock Road, London N1 7GU.
 Committee continued to hold meetings online to protect the health and safety of all concerned during the pandemic.
 The Constitution allows for meetings to take place online and this has been carried out during the extended period of social distancing regulations.
 Holding meetings by zoom has allowed many more members to take part.
-Online meetings have been one positive outcome of the covid restrictions.
+Online meetings have been one positive outcome of the covid restrictions those past few years.
 This will continue where appropriate.

-Trustees find the support from CVS and Volunteer Services in London, and online, helpful for the ongoing work of charity.
+Trustees find the support from NCVO, CVS and Volunteer Services in London and online to be essential for the ongoing work and development of the charity.